 You will suffer immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the assumed initial public offering price of \$9.00 per share, the midpoint of the range set forth on the cover of this prospectus, purchasers of common stock in this offering will experience immediate dilution of \$6.35 per share in net tangible book value of the common stock.
-In addition, investors purchasing common stock in this offering will contribute 91% of the total amount invested by stockholders since inception but will only own 33% of the shares of common stock outstanding.
+Based on the assumed initial public offering price of \$4.00 per share, purchasers of common stock in this offering will experience immediate dilution of \$2.12 per share in net tangible book value of the common stock.
+In addition, investors purchasing common stock in this offering will contribute 91% of the total amount invested by stockholders since inception but will only own 52% of the shares of common stock outstanding.
 In the past, we issued options to acquire common stock at prices significantly below the initial public offering price.
 To the extent these options are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
 See the section of this prospectus titled "Dilution" for a more detailed description of the dilution to new investors in the offering.